Roubaix: Demographics

 The population of the city was 98,828 as of January 2019.
 This enables Roubaix to remain the third largest municipality in the region Hauts-de-France, after Lille and Amiens.

+As of 2019, at least 25% of residents in Roubaix were immigrants, mainly of Arab, North African, Turkish, and Sub-Saharan African origin.

 Languages

 Although the region of Roubaix was subjected many times to the domination of Flanders' rulers throughout its history, Roubaisians have used a local Picard variant as the language of everyday life for centuries.
 This spoken vernacular is locally known as Roubaignot.
 Until the early 20th century this patois prevailed.
 Therefore, French language progressive penetration into local culture should not only be analysed as a result of the industrialisation and urbanisation of the area but should also be considered in terms of public education policies.

 Religion

 Christianity

 The city of Roubaix is divided into six Catholic parishes and belongs to the deanery of the same name in the archdiocese of Lille.

 Judaism

 In the aftermath of the Franco-Prussian War and the German annexation of Alsace-Lorraine, many Jews left their homes and emigrated.
 Jewish arrival in Roubaix derives from that bitter period of history.
 At the time, the new immigrant community, even though its small size, dedicated a building to Jewish faith and liturgical practises.
 The newly opened synagogue, located in a house at number 51 on the narrow rue des Champs, operated more than 60 years, until 1939, when it was closed under imprecise local circumstances as the Nazi regime took over in Europe.
 Despite the closure of the synagogue, the occupation and police raids, the local practise of Judaism saw a humble revival after the war which lasted until the start of the 1990s when the modest Jewry of Roubaix handed over its Sefer Torah to the care of the Jewish community of Lille.
 Roubaix has no longer been home to a Jewish place of worship since that event.
 The house inside which the first one was created 123 years ago, has been demolished since an urban renewal project occurred in 2000.
-On September 10, 2015, the mayor unveiled a commemorative plaque on the rue des Champs, as a tribute to the Roubaisian Jewry, in memory of the religious purpose of this previous building.
+On 10 September 2015 the mayor unveiled a commemorative plaque on the rue des Champs, as a tribute to the Roubaisian Jewry, in memory of the religious purpose of this previous building.